AlpacaRelay logo

 How is the Email Quality Score calculated?

-How does this template compare to manually designed allocation notice emails?
+How does this template compare to building allocation emails from scratch?

 82EQS